-At Murdoch University, we’ve been committed to free-thinking since our inception in the 60’s.
+At Murdoch University, we’ve been committed to conservation, social justice and inclusion since our inception in the 60’s.
 We’ve created a place of learning and discovery through our leading academics, innovative courses, and ground-breaking research.

 We pioneered access to a university education for people from diverse backgrounds, and are proud to see our students take their Murdoch education to the world to solve its challenges.
-Throughout this journey we’ve remained committed to adapting and growing in our free-thinking.
+Throughout this journey we’ve remained committed to adapting and growing.
 In this way, we continue to be a creative force for education and research.